-The most effective micro-assessments yield responses which both influence instructor pedagogy and provide formative student feedback.
+In essence, micro-assessments are small tests designed to quickly judge student comprehension.
+The most effective micro-assessments are two-way: they yield responses which both influence instructor pedagogy and provide formative student feedback.
 There are myriad questions micro-assessments may probe in-class, including the understanding of core concepts and principles, application of theory to practice, and comfort with activities and assignments.
-Responses to these assessments may illuminate difficulties that may have gone unnoticed and allow instructors to nimbly address them by spending more class time on a subject, providing additional resources, or making changes to instructional style.
+Responses to these assessments can illuminate difficulties that may have gone unnoticed and allow instructors to nimbly address them by spending more class time on a subject, providing additional resources, or making changes to instructional style.

-After a lecture or activity, pose students with a question such as “what is the most important thing you learned from class today?”.
-Give them 1-2 minutes to write down their responses and then collect them.
+- Minute Paper – After a lecture or activity, pose a question such as “what is the most important thing you learned from class today?”
+Give students 1–2 minutes to write down their responses, and then collect them.
 The responses provide useful insights into whether students are understanding what you determine to be the most important concepts.

-Similar to the Minute Paper, these assessments ask students to identify what they find most confusing or difficult to understand.
-If the majority of a class shares a difficulty with a specific subject more class time may be spent on it, while individual difficulties may be addressed one-on-one.
+- Muddiest Point – Ask students to identify what they find most confusing or difficult to understand.
+If the majority of a class shares a difficulty with a specific subject, more class time may be spent on it.
+Individual difficulties may be addressed one-on-one.

-Allow students to provide anonymous feedback on course-related matters.
-At specific times throughout the semester, write a few questions about relating to course delivery on a blackboard and leave the room for five minutes while students write feedback and suggestions.
-Once you return, address each question and comment with the class.
+- Classroom Polls – Allow students to provide anonymous feedback on course-related matters.
+At specific times throughout the semester, write a few questions relating to course delivery on a blackboard and leave the room for five minutes while students write feedback and suggestions.
+When you return, address each question and comment with the class.

-These are only a few examples of the micro-assessments available to use in class which allow for more personalized learning and two-way communication between instructors and students.
+These are only a few examples that allow for more personalized learning and two-way communication between instructors and students.
 Consider implementing or developing your own micro-assessments to ensure everyone—students and instructors—are on the same page during class.